mzkhalid039/DWBuilder/README.md

 ## Pmc2_1 & Amm2

 The Pmc2_1 and Amm2 space groups belong to the orthorhombic crystal system.
-Materials within these space groups can exhibit O90 and O180 (O for orthorhombic) domain walls. `DWBuilder` generates these domain walls by applying a rotation matrix around the z-axis.
+Materials within these space groups can exhibit O90 and O180 (O for orthorhombic) domain walls. `DWBuilder` generates these domain walls by applying a rotation matrix around the c-axis.

 ### Procedure